reingart/pyfpdf/docs/Templates.md

 # Designer - GUI tool to design templates #

-This library includes a program `designer.py` to visually modify the designs of a template (i.e., an invoice, report, etc.)
+This library includes a program `designer.py` to visually modify the designs of a template (e.g., an invoice, report, etc.).

 Input files are CSV spreadsheets describing the design (see above).
 Once opened, the designer displays the template with the elements as how they will be located.